What You Need To Know About Commercial Building

 Chapter 11 requires that buildings and facilities also comply with the accessibility requirements found in the ICC/ANSI A117.1-2003 Accessible and Usable Buildings and Facilities standard.

-International Fuel Gas Code 2009.
+International Fuel Gas Code 2015.
 Any LPG requirements are superseded by the requirements of Pennsylvania’s Propane and Liquefied Petroleum Gas Act (and regulations).
+Section 310.3 of the International Fuel Gas Code 2018 is also adopted.
 No Appendices are adopted.

 International Performance Code for Buildings and Facilities 2009 (provides alternative compliance approach)

-International Residential Code 2009 (code for one- and two-family dwellings no more than 3 stories in height).
-Only Appendix G (Swimming Pools, Spas and Hot Tubs) is adopted.
+International Residential Code 2015 (code for one- and two-family dwellings no more than 3 stories in height).
+No appendices are adopted.

 Accessing the International Codes.